ankrutik/notes/obsidian_vaults/ideas/permanent/Sketching Practice.md

 Tags: #routine #sketching

+- Practice anything irrespective of the result.
+Any practice teaches you something.
 - Use a pencil first, detail using pen
 - Maintain loose pencil grip
 - Contour drawing to get basic large shapes